aclaf/flagrant/docs/explanation/configuration.md

 **Configuration:** `strict_posix_options=False`

-In flexible mode, options, and positional arguments can appear in any order.
+In flexible mode, options and positional arguments can appear in any order.
 The parser recognizes options anywhere in the argument list, regardless of position relative to positionals.

 ```python# All valid - options can appear anywhere
 result = parse_command_line_args(spec, ["--verbose", "file.txt", "--output", "result.txt"])